Farmers on tractors create chaos outside an EU summit to protest rising costs and bureaucracy

 Farmers are a key electoral group — both at the EU and national levels — and leaders have scrambled to respond to their demands ahead of EU parliamentary elections in June.
 In recent weeks, populist and hard-right politicians have latched on to the farmers' plight.

+Earlier in the week, the government in France, where the protests have been particularly disruptive, showered farmers with promises of help, including emergency cash aid and controls on imported food.
+On Thursday, Prime Minister Gabriel Attal proposed even more measures, including allowing farmers to use more pesticides if other nations do the same and offering them more financial aid and tax breaks.

-The farmers also pushed their way onto the agenda at Thursday's EU summit, which was supposed to be laser-focused on providing financial aid to Ukraine for its war against invading Russia.
-Leaders managed to quickly seal a deal on giving the war-torn country a new 50-billion-euro ($54 billion) support package — but Belgian Prime Minister Alexander De Croo said the farmers' demands need to be addressed.
+The farmers also pushed their way onto the agenda at Thursday's EU summit, which was supposedly seal a deal on giving the war-torn country a new 50-billion-euro ($54 billion) support package — but Belgian Prime Minister Alexander De Croo said the farmers' demands need to be addressed.

 “We also need to make sure that they can get the right price for the high quality products that they provide.
 We also need to make sure that the administrative burden that they have remains reasonable,” said De Croo, whose country currently holds the presidency of the EU.